VickyKhobragade0883/KC_House_Price_Prediction/README.md

 - **Advanced Algorithms**: Investigating more complex machine learning algorithms for even more accurate predictions.

 - **Real-time Updates**: Implementing real-time data updates to keep our predictions current.

+## Challenges Faced

+1. **Model Selection:** Explored models like Linear Regression, Decision Trees, Random Forest, and SVR, highlighting their unique strengths and weaknesses for house price prediction.

+2. **Time Management:** Implemented effective project timelines with milestones, ensuring efficient allocation of time across data preprocessing, modeling, and evaluation.

+3. **Library Usage:** Leveraged Pandas, Scikit-Learn, Matplotlib, and Seaborn for streamlined data manipulation, modeling, and visualization.
+Efficient use and documentation of libraries improved workflow and collaboration, a crucial aspect of successful data science projects.

 ## Dataset